igomezv/igomezv.github.io/outreach.md

 ----------------

 #### MOOC course
-Development of the MOOC course "Formación docente para la enseñanza de Matemáticas básicas".
+Development of the MOOC course "Formación docente para la enseñanza de Matemáticas básicas" for the MexicoX platform.

 In collaboration with: UPEV-IPN, Dr. Daniel Sanchez Guzman, Dr. Ricardo García Salcedo and Ricardo Medel Esquivel.